yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Automatic Space Proxy Creation And Management

-The container can create and manage the lifecycle of space proxies, and reduces the need from the user to properly dispose proxies or shutdown embedded spaces when the container is undeployed.
+The container can create and manage the lifecycle of space proxies, and reduces the need from the user to properly dispose proxies or shutdown embedded spaces when the container is un deployed.
 A managed space proxy can also be created in the container by configuring it with a configuration file.

 The following config file will cause the container to create and manage an embedded space proxy: